pymaster13/cian_bot/README.md

 ### Features

 Main libraries that are used :
-- beautifulsoup4 (for parsing html),
+- beautifulsoup4, lxml (for parsing html),
 - selenium (for imitation of user actions),
 - logging (for logging all work processes).